-I will never forget April 4th 1968 and the days following it.
+April 4th 1968 and the days following it will always linger in my memory.
 I was working at Baird-Ward printing co. on Powell Ave. in Nashville.
 This was just down the street from Houston Barracks, the Tennessee National Guard Headquarters on Sidco Drive.
 When we heard the news about King's murder some of my redneck white co-workers were shouting things like, "I hope the nigger SOB dies" and other racist slurs.
 I hated that many of my black co-workers heard these things.
 Far too many white people have never really understood that Martin Luther King helped to keep the lid on racial violence rather than promote it.
 He was the epitome of non-violence and sincerely believed in it.
-Riots broke out all over just about every large city in the US.
+Riots broke out in virtually every large city in the US.
 The guard was deployed in Memphis and Nashville.
 I remember seeing soldiers, military and armored vehicles everywhere.
 Nashville had it's share of the violence.
-The Grand Ole Opry was closed for the first time in it's history on a saturday night.
+The Grand Ole Opry was closed for the first time in it's history on a Saturday night.

 The night after the assassination I got off around 11:00 PM.
 I was traveling north on 8th Ave. towards downtown.
 Nashville was under martial law and a 6:00 PM curfew was in effect for everybody except people who had to work and we were only allowed to travel to and from our job.
 The city looked like a ghost town and I was the only car in sight when off in the distance I noticed what looked like a huge mob of people standing in the middle of the road.
 I picked up speed hoping to get around the mob without being stopped when I suddenly slammed on my brakes squealing my tires.
 What I thought was a mob was a roadblock of police, state troopers and National Guardsmen.
-An irate police officer asked me "where is the fire boy"?
-Just then two blacks pulled up behind me and both were pulled out of their car and slammed against it.
-The cop told me to go home and not to make any stops along the way.
-Needless to say I was glad to make it home in one piece.
+An irate police officer asked me "Where is the fire boy"?
+Just then two young black men pulled up behind me and both were pulled out of their car and slammed against it.
+The cop told me to go straight home and without looking back I did just that.

 |Martin Luther King Jr.|